GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

   - kaycebasques
   - sofiayem
 date: 2015-04-13
-updated: 2022-04-01
+updated: 2022-07-06
 description: "A comprehensive reference of Chrome DevTools Network panel features."
 ---

 Discover new ways to analyze how your page loads in this comprehensive reference of Chrome DevTools network analysis features.

-{% Aside %}

-**Note:** This reference is based on Chrome 58.
-If you use another version of Chrome, the UI and features of DevTools may be different.
-Check `chrome://help` to see what version of Chrome you're running.

-{% endAside %}

 ## Record network requests {: #record }

-By default, DevTools records all network requests in the Network panel, so long as DevTools is open.
+By default, DevTools records all network requests in the **Network** panel, so long as DevTools is open.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/62R1WFVGgPSfnWi6EJcd.png", alt="The Network panel.", width="800", height="562" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/h90CtfziXluvh1LSSKJE.png", alt="The Network panel.", width="800", height="470" %}

-**Figure 1**.
-The Network panel

 ### Stop recording network requests {: #stop-recording }